LendingClub Personal Loans Review 2023

 Yes, you can open checking and savings accounts with LendingClub, in addition to applying for loans and opening investment accounts.

-Once approved, personal loan funds will be deposited into your bank account within 48 hours.
+In most cases, LendingClub deposits personal loan funds into your bank account within 48 hours after approval.

 Yes, the smallest loan amount you can apply for with LendingClub is $1,000.
 The largest loan amount available through LendingClub is $40,000.